Viikki: Railway

 A single-track non-passenger municipal railway line ran through the district, connecting to the state railways main-line at Oulunkylä railway station.
 This line runs to the Helsinki Metro depot in Roihupelto, but was originally the former Herttoniemi Harbour railway.
 The depot link features street running along the roads through Viikki.
 This line has been broken up during the summer of 2014.

 Light Railway

-The Raide-Jokeri also known as Jokeri Light Rail is a Passenger Light Rail Line that begun construction near the start of 2019 and is estimated to finish around 2024, where it will begin operation between Itäkeskus and Keilaniemi that replaces the Current Trunk Bus Route 550.
-It will run through central viikki, passing the University and the Viikki Science Park.
+The Raide-Jokeri also known as Jokeri Light Rail is a Passenger Light Rail Line that begun construction near the start of 2019 and was estimated to be completed in 2024.
+It was completed approximately 10 months earlier than forecasted and under budget, with passenger service began in October 2023.
+It runs from Itäkeskus to Keilaniemi, replacing trunk bus route 550.
+The Viikki stops are Viikki Science Park and Latokartano.